jappeace/jappeaceApplication/content/pages/about.md

 Category: reflection
 Date: 2021-09-13

-Good day.
-I'm Jappie Klooster, at your service.
+Hello, I'm Jappie Klooster, at your service.
 I like cooking, black smithing and telling computers what to do (also known as programming).
 I'm a freelance software engineer